Menu

 At Titchfield, our approach to SEN is rooted in belonging.
 We want every child to feel known, understood and supported.
 Children do best when they feel safe, valued and included, and when adults understand their strengths, barriers and individual needs.

+We recognise that SEND can present in different ways, and we organise our support around the four broad areas of need identified in the SEND Code of Practice.
 Inclusive practice is a shared responsibility across the school.
 Teachers, LSAs, families, pupils and external professionals work together to build a clear picture of each child’s strengths, needs and next steps.
+Our aim is focused: for every child to feel that they belong, to access learning successfully, and to develop the confidence, independence and resilience they need for the future.

 If you are concerned about your child